flipkart-incubator/varadhi/README.md

 ### Dependencies

-To provide the required functionality, Varadhi takes dependencies on various tech stack.
+To provide the required functionality, Varadhi takes dependency on various tech stack.
-Current development environment supports below option for these.

 Run the following to start the below dependencies.
 ```docker compose --profile dev -f setup/docker/compose.yml up -d --wait --wait-timeout 180```

 OR